andrewsleigh/fab-slider/docs/_posts/2019-05-12-coding-better-debugging.md

 ```

+Update: in [later versions](https://github.com/andrewsleigh/fab-slider/tree/master/arduino-code/v1/camera_slider_v1) I added a check for the state change variant to see if the machine has just entered a new state.
+If so, a message is printed (and the new state flag cleared), otherwise, not.
+This avoids the status messages being endlessly repeated as the code loops around around state.

 For these two variants to work (and to be able to switch them on and off independently) I created a couple more definitions:

 ```